kfung010/muonTruck/README.md

 # Introduction

-The repository contains a GEANT4-based simulation for the cosmic muon tomography project of the Chinese University of Hong Kong.
-The simulation models cosmic muons passing through varius high-density materials and being detected by the resistive plate chambers (RPC) placed above and below the materials.
-When the cosmic muons pass the materials, they are scattered or absorbed.
-By analyzing muon scattering patterns, we hope to identify and  and reconstruct the 3D structures of the materials.
+The repository contains a GEANT4-based simulation for the cosmic muon tomography project at the Chinese University of Hong Kong.
+The simulation models cosmic muons passing through various high-density materials and being detected by resistive plate chambers (RPCs) placed above and below these materials.
+As the cosmic muons traverse the materials, they undergo scattering or absorption.
+By analyzing the muon scattering patterns, we aim to identify and reconstruct the structures of the materials.

 # Installation of GEANT4